-Marketing in general is a concern.
+Marketing continues in earnest at the library.
 I write a monthly column for The Press & Dakotan and press releases in advance of events; we do the KYNT Morning Coffee radio show once a month; we make posters, bookmarks, and bulletin board displays.
 We travel to schools to present program information.
-Our web site is up-to-date and we are on Facebook and Twitter.
-We publish a list of new materials in The Press and Dakotan on a weekly basis and also have this available on the web site.
+Our web site is up-to-date and we are on Facebook, Twitter, Instagram, and Pinterest.
 We continue to send out a monthly electronic newsletter.
-Still, I know we are not reaching everyone and I continue to research new tools for marketing.